leandrosilva/cheesyd/README.md

 ### Dependencies & running env

-If you look at the Dockerfile you're gonna see that it depends on jessie-wkhtmltopdf.
-No worries, I did it and you can get [here](https://github.com/leandrosilva/jessie-wkhtmltopdf).
+If you look at the Dockerfile you're gonna see that it depends on debian-wkhtmltopdf.
+No worries, I did it and you can get [here](https://github.com/leandrosilva/debian-wkhtmltopdf).

 ### Get it now